-Pasture-raised eggs tend to cost more because this housing environment is more labor intensive and requires more land, with a lower volume of eggs produced per flock and a significantly higher loss of birds due to predators.
+Pasture-raised eggs tend to cost more because this housing environment is more labor intensive and requires more land, with a lower volume of eggs produced per flock and a significant loss of birds due to predators.

 Learn more about pasture-raised eggs